 \section{Acknowledgments}

-The authors would like to thank to the IMATE, Unidad Cuernavaca, de la UNAM as well as the IIT and their people for its hospitality and kindness during the writing of this paper, to to Jos\'e Seade for suggesting the problem and valuable discussions.
+The authors would like to thank to people the IMUNAM Unidad Cuernavaca as well as the IIT of UACJ for their hospitality and kindness during the writing of this paper and we are specially grateful to N. Gusevskii, J. P. Navarrete, John Parker, Jos\'e Seade and A. Verjovsky for valuable discussions.